biplabbose/StateTransition/README.md

    * `numCellState` reads the number of different cell states.
    * `numOptRun` reads the number independent optimization runs.

 Download all the [.m files](FractionalStateTransitionEstimationCode/).
-Place the input excel sheets in the same location of the downloaded matlab files.
-Open the `main.m` file in matlab and enter the input details.
-Enter the location of all downloaded matlab files in the `main.m` file using `addpath`.
-For example, If the matlab files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the `main.m` file.
+Place the input excel sheets in the same location of the downloaded Matlab files.
+Open the `main.m` file in Matlab and enter the input details.
+Enter the location of all downloaded Matlab files in the `main.m` file using `addpath`.
+For example, If the Matlab files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the `main.m` file.

-Configurations of the parameters of genetic algorithm are defined in `initialise.m`.
+Configurations of the parameters of the genetic algorithm are defined in `initialise.m`.
 If required, the user can edit the parameters in `initialise.m`.
 The description of each parameter is available in [mathworks](https://in.mathworks.com/help/gads/gamultiobj.html).

 Now, run the `main.m` file.
 The optimization runs in parallel, depending on the number of independent optimizations defined by the user.
-A [pareto front](https://in.mathworks.com/help/gads/examples/performing-a-multiobjective-optimization-using-the-genetic-algorithm.html) will be estimated for each independent optimization, and the best solution for each pareto front will be computed using [knee point](https://in.mathworks.com/matlabcentral/fileexchange/35094-knee-point).
+A [Pareto front](https://in.mathworks.com/help/gads/examples/performing-a-multiobjective-optimization-using-the-genetic-algorithm.html) will be estimated for each independent optimization, and the best solution for each Pareto front will be computed using [knee point](https://in.mathworks.com/matlabcentral/fileexchange/35094-knee-point).
 A subfolder will be created for each independent optimizations in the working directory, and the results are exported to the corresponding subfolders.

 The following are exported to subfolders of each optimization runs:

    * Pareto front of the multiobjective optimization is exported to a tab-delimited text file, `paretoFront.txt`.
 The first column represents the objective function 1 and the second column represents the objective function 2.
    * Pareto front of the multiobjective optimization is exported to a jpg file, `paretoFront.jpg`.
-   * `bestObjFun.txt` is the best of all solutions in the pareto front.
+   * `bestObjFun.txt` is the best of all solutions in the Pareto front.
 The first column represents objective function 1, and the second column represents objective function 2.
-   * State transition parameters of the best solution in the pareto front is exported to a tab-delimited text file, `bestConvergedFract.txt`.
+   * State transition parameters of the best solution in the Pareto front is exported to a tab-delimited text file, `bestConvergedFract.txt`.
 The data are exported without row/column headers in a single 2D matrix with the following structure,

 |       time_1       | cell_state_1 | ... | cell_state_m-1 |
 |--------------------|--------------|-----|----------------|